designstem/projects/triangles/index.md

 # Simplification of polygons <sup>🤔</sup>

-Looking at these polygons below, how would you simplify these shapes to calculate angles, sides, circumference, area etc of the polygon?
+Looking at these polygons below, **how would you simplify these shapes** ~*(based on what you know for now about triangles)*~ to calculate angles, sides, circumference, area etc of the polygon?

 -